Second presidency of Donald Trump: Israel and Gaza

 On September 29, 2025, President Trump announced, alongside Prime Minister Netanyahu, a 20-Point Gaza Peace Plan from the White House which consisted of 20 specific points aimed at achieving a ceasefire, the return of Israeli hostages, dismantling Hamas's military capabilities, and establishing a transitional governance structure in the Gaza Strip.

 In October 2025, President Trump announced his deal for a ceasefire between Israel and Hamas had been reached and that the remaining hostages would be released.
 In exchange, Israel will release 250 Palestinian prisoners serving longterm sentences and another 1,700 other prisoners.
 The Israeli military will withdraw from a "blue line" to a "yellow line" further away from the Gaza coast.
-Trump was widely praised for negotiating this settlement, including by former Presidents Bill Clinton and Barack Obama and former Secretary of State and 2016 presidential candidate Hillary Clinton.
+Trump was widely praised for negotiating this settlement, including by former presidents Bill Clinton and Barack Obama and former Secretary of State and 2016 presidential candidate Hillary Clinton.

-On October 23, 2025, the Knesset passed a bill that would apply Israeli sovereignty to all West Bank settlements.
-The bill was condemned by Vice President JD Vance as a "very stupid political stunt" and by Secretary of State Marco Rubio as "counterproductive" to Trump's Gaza peace plan.
-Trump added that "Israel would lose all of its support from the United States if that happened."